Do you have the goal to get lean and muscular?

-Even though this approach is totally fine, and it’s a good path towards a lean, muscular and healthy body, what’s negative about it, is that it will limit your mental and social well-being.
+Even though this approach is totally fine, and it’s a solid path towards a lean, muscular and healthy physique.
+What’s negative, is that it will limit your mental and social well-being.

 Let’s look at how:

-I’m gonna go with an example that I like to use when it comes to the advantage of taking the flexible approach to dieting:
+What you’ll read next is one of my favourite examples when it comes to demonstrating the advantage of taking the flexible approach to dieting:

-Would you go to your mother’s birthday party and refuse to eat a piece of the birthday cake because you know that it contains a lot of calories and would destroy your goals of getting a lean physique.
+Would you attend your mother’s birthday party and refuse to eat a piece of the birthday cake just to get a lean physique?

 Social events happen and they’re a part of life, and I’m pretty sure that you love your mother more than what you enjoy having ripped abs and a lean body?
 Feel free to correct me if I’m wrong.

-But, it’s rather easy to fix.
-All it takes is a shift in your mindset:
+But, bare with me, it’s a rather easy fix, all it takes is a shift in your mindset:

-Everything doesn’t have to be so black or white; you can in fact indulge in a piece of cake or two and still achieve a lean and muscular physique.
+Everything doesn’t have to be so black or white; you can in fact indulge in a piece of cake or two and still achieve a lean, healthy and muscular physique.

-And the key to be able to do so is, again, to learn strategy number 1:
+And the key to be able to do so is to learn strategy number 1:

 Calorie & Macro Counting Allows For Flexible Dieting

-The reason why counting your calories and macros allows you to include “junk” foods, while it still enables you to see great results, is this:
+The reason why counting your calories and macros allow you to include “junk” foods, while seeing great results in the meantime, is this: